KDE/documentation-develop-kde-org/HIG/source/accessibility/index.rst

 button.
 It should always be short.
 The description on the other hand is the more verbose "this button does foo and then bar".
 Qt will try hard to return something for the name.
 In case of a button, usually the text on the button is returned.
-But if your button has text that makes only sense when seeing the arrangement of buttons, or only has an image as label, you need to help the AT read the button.
-If you don't, it will only say the type of the widget, "Button" is not a very helpful information.
+But if your button has text that only makes sense when seeing the arrangement of buttons, or only has an image as label, then you need to help the AT read the button.
+If you don't, it will only say the type of the widget, "Button" which is not very helpful information.

 Fixing Accessible Name and Description